8.13 — Introduction to random number generation

 Even sequences of numbers that seem random to the eye (such as the output of LCG16() above) may be trivially predictable by someone who is motivated.
 By examining just a few numbers generated from the LCG16() function above, it is possible to determine which constants are used (8253729 and 2396403) to modify the state.
 Once that is known, it becomes trivial to calculate all of the future numbers that will be generated from this PRNG.

 Now, imagine you’re running a betting website where users can bet $100.
 Your website then generates a random number between 0 and 32767.
-If the number is greater than 20000, the customer wins and you pay them double.
-Otherwise, they lose.
+If the number is greater than 20000, the customer wins and you return double the bet.
+Otherwise, they lose and you keep the bet.
 Since the customer wins only 12767/32767 (39%) of the time, your website should make tons of money, right?
 However, if customers are able to determine which numbers will be generated next, then they can strategically place bets so they always (or usually) win.
 Congrats, now you get to file for bankruptcy!

 • The PRNG should have a good dimensional distribution of numbers.